Resources

 Bienestar

-Bienestar is a community-based health care and social services organization in the Greater Los Angeles area.
-With expertise in identifying and addressing emerging health issues faced by the Latino and LGBTQ populations, Bienestar provides full-service medical care, HIV/AIDS treatment and prevention, sexual health, mental health services, substance use counseling and medication assisted treatment.
+Bienestar is a community-based health care and social services organization with expertise in identifying and addressing emerging health issues faced by the Latino and LGBTQ populations (with a focus on Trans health and Men’s health).
+Bienestar provides full-service medical care, HIV/AIDS treatment and prevention, sexual health, mental health services, substance use counseling and medication assisted treatment.
+Bienestar works with Housing Opportunities for Persons with AIDS (HOPWA), a short-term assistance program that provides emergency help with rent, mortgage, utilities, and rental assistance.
+The organization also provides ongoing food assistance for low-income individuals living with HIV/AIDS.

 4249/4251 Crenshaw Blvd.